mvarrone/check-rtsp-camera-status/README.md

-# Monitoring
+# Camera monitoring

-## Python 3 script designed to check the availability of multiple IP Cameras at once via RTSP protocol
+## This project monitors the real-time availability of multiple RTSP IP cameras simultaneously, providing insights into the status and uptime of each camera feed.
+It’s designed to ensure reliable video surveillance and reduce downtime by offering quick alerts on connectivity issues.

 ### Explanation